jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 - Play title theme on the between-days pop-up

 # Interface
+- Change the control text based on context
+	- Change when grabbing
+	- Change when inspecting
+	- Dismiss when normal

 - Make the start screen start the game
 	- Try to do a fadeout or something
 	- Trigger the initial day text